-During the past two decades, Atlanta's metropolitan area has experienced rapid growth and much of that growth has taken place in regions father removed from Atlanta Gas Light's existing interstate supply points and high-pressure transmission pipeline system.
-In October 2009, the Georgia Public Service Commission approved our Georgia STRIDE (Strategic Infrastructure Development and Enhancement), initiative to upgrade and expand our pipeline system, thereby improving our ability to serve our customers with natural gas on peak demand days.
+During the past 25 years, Atlanta's metropolitan area has experienced rapid growth and much of that growth has taken place in regions farther removed from Atlanta Gas Light's existing interstate supply points and high-pressure transmission pipeline system.
+Today’s low natural gas prices present an ideal time to invest in system-wide improvements that will help the region.

 Investing in Georgia